 We support our American Baptist Camps in Washington by sending children and youth to Camp Bethel near Hoquiam, and Camp Burton on Vashon Island.
-Two members of the church currently serve on the board of Camp Bethel.
 We support our campers by providing scholarships through our AB Women to those campers in need.

 Our American Baptist Women's Ministries group meets monthly and helps fund local and global missions as well as roll bandages for White Cross, which distributes those supplies around the world, most recently to the Baptist Hospital in the Congo.
 They also have supported White Cross and the Heifer Project in the past.
 Our women gather together for lunch, crafts, and look for ways to help others around the world.

 For twenty years we have supported an orphanage in Tecate, Mexico, associated with the Baptist church there.
 Every other year we send a Mission team down to help out around the orphanage and the church for two weeks.
 We have built relationships over time with both the children at the orphanage as well as the staff.
 Currently we have a Milk fund to help provide milk for the orphanage (otherwise they only have powdered milk) on a regular basis, and we help out in other ways when we hear of the need.